juliansangillo/backup/README.md

 ```
 - -s, --snapshot : The snapshot id to restore to.
 The default is latest.

 This will restore your system using one of the saved snapshots.
 Use `backup snapshots` to get the list of snapshot ids.
-If no snapshot id is provided, then the latest snapshot will be restored.

 ## backup.conf
 The conf file is in yaml format and is placed at the path returned by `backup --conf`.